jeremyhsimons/percentage-difference-checker/README.md

-10. If there is no terminal at the bottom of the screen select the terminal on the top toolbar and click on new terminal.
+10. If there is no terminal at the bottom of the screen, open a new one by selecting 'Terminal' on the top toolbar and clicking on 'new terminal'.
-11. In the terminal, run the following 2 commands to install the 3rd party dependencies into the code:
+11. In the terminal, run the following 2 commands to install the 3rd party dependencies into your editor:
 - <strong>pip3 install pandas</strong> (type this into the terminal, press 'Enter', and wait for the package to install before installing the next one.
 You will know when the installation has finished because the file path for the script's folder will appear in the terminal again.)
 - <strong>pip3 install openpyxl</strong>
-12. To run the program, type 'python checker.py' into the terminal and hit 'Enter'.
-If that does not work try the command 'python3 checker.py'.
+12. The program is now ready to use!
+To run the program, type 'python checker.py' into the terminal and hit 'Enter'.
 Some more detailed instructions for running python files from a terminal can be found [here](https://learn.microsoft.com/en-us/windows/python/beginners).

 ### Using the program for the Google UK poll data